 - ½ avocado

-- Place ingredients into a blender and puree until smooth.
+- Place ingredients into a blender along with some ice.